 But I use Twitter for those of you listening in, we’ll have these in the show notes is @bftrick.

 Patrick Rauland 57:45

 Correct.
 Thank you.
-So the other one I'll share is my personal website, which is speakinginbytes.com, and it's bytes.com.
-So I have like over 100 articles about WooCommerce.
-So if you want like how do I customize my order numbers with blah, blah, blah, and blah, blah, blah, I have many, many blog posts along those topics.
+So the other one I’ll share is my personal website, which is speakinginbytes.com, and it’s bytes.com.
+I have like over 100 articles about WooCommerce.
+If you want like how do I customize my order numbers with blah, blah, blah, and blah, blah, blah, I have many, many blog posts along those topics.
 And the last one I just want to share is, so this is a little bit of a longer URL.
 For those who are listening.
-It's it is a it's an online course, a free email course that helps you optimize your WooCommerce site.
-So it's explore.nexcess.net/optimize-woocommerce/.
-It's a, I think it's nine emails.
-So it's a nine week email series.
-It's free.
-And it's just, we got together we love WooCommerce and Nexcess.
+It’s it is a it’s an online course, a free email course that helps you optimize your WooCommerce site.
+So it’s explore.nexcess.net/optimize-woocommerce/.
+It’s a, I think it’s nine emails.
+So it’s a nine week email series.
+It’s free.
+And it’s just, we got together we love WooCommerce and Nexcess.
 So if you want to learn how to make your Nexcess site faster, we talked about themes and plugins.
 We talked about speed tests and how to do them.
-There's a lot of basic ways.
-And then sort of the last two emails, there's a lot of like, really advanced techniques that you can dig into as well.
+There’s a lot of basic ways.
+And then sort of the last two emails, there’s a lot of like, really advanced techniques that you can dig into as well.
 We love having websites that load in less than a second at Nexcess.